eosnetworkfoundation/grant-framework/applications/CETF.md

 <b>- If not, are there similar projects in related ecosystems?</b>

   Yes, each major chain has their own asset management protocol.
-All of them listed in the attached Pitch Deck.
+All of them listed in the attached pitch deck.

 ## Team